aditpande/slamcpp/p003_useEigen/README.md

-# p002_libHello
+# p003_useEigen

-Build a static library in CPP and use it in the project to build the executable.
+Build a project with Eigen as a thirdparty dependency

 ### Build and run